isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-home-remedies-for-bed-bugs.markdown

 , larvae, and adult bed bugs on contact.
 This method is quick-acting though it may require a specialist for complete bed bugs elimination.
 Keep off all heat sensitive items and pets during treatment.
 ### 6. Using Borax (Boric acid)
 Borax, also called boric acid, is a home solution that can instantly kill bed bugs on application.
-The borax concentration determines the ability to kill bed bugs and the amount fed/breathed by a bed bug.
+The borax concentration determines the ability to kill bed bugsÂ and the amount fed/breathed by a bed bug.

 - Wear hand protection (gloves) and sprinkle borax on bed bugs infested items (mattress, bed sheet, clothes, etc.) or area (cracks, floor, or closets).
 - Leave them for 20 to 50 hours for the chemical to work.